peterhinch/micropython-async/v3/docs/TUTORIAL.md

         return ret
 ```

-Once again latency can be high: if implemented fast I/O scheduling will improve
+Once again latency can be high: if implemented, fast I/O scheduling will improve
 this.

 The demo program [iorw.py](../as_demos/iorw.py) illustrates a complete example.